How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Humidity: The Silent Jam Creator

-Relative humidity above 60% can transform perfectly dry treats into sticky, clumping masses within the treat carousel.
+Relative humidity above 60% can Improve perfectly dry treats into sticky, clumping masses within the treat carousel.
 This process often happens gradually, creating intermittent jams that worsen over time.

 Most commercial dog treats contain hygroscopic ingredients (they attract moisture from the air).
-At molecular level, sugar and salt crystals dissolve slightly in humid conditions, then re-crystallize as a sticky matrix that binds treats together inside the compartment.
+At the molecular level, sugar and salt crystals dissolve slightly in humid conditions, then recrystallize into a sticky matrix that binds treats together inside the compartment.

 Solution: Store treats in airtight containers with silica gel packets.
 Consider a small dehumidifier if your home maintains >60% RH.
 Monitor with a hygrometer placed near your Furbo.